Training and Workshops

 The Mentoring Partnership of New York provides many different types of training and workshops to our partner programs and those seeking to learn more about Mentoring.
 MPNY teaches best practices that have been researched by psychologists, social workers, school administrators and teachers.

-MPNY has two ongoing trainings throughout the year; Elements of Effective Practice (EEP) and our Friday Afternoon Series.
+MPNY has two ongoing trainings throughout the year; How to Design and Manage a Quality Mentoring Program and our Friday Afternoon Series.

 Below, you'll find more information on those workshops and our Eventbrite Calendar for registration.